ex-man/GeneralInsurance_Class/Lessons/Lesson1/README.md

 ----------------------------------------------
 #### Feedback (3 min)

-Go to `https://www.surveymonkey.co.uk/r/635ZB8J`, and please answer the questions as they really help us to improve the course.
+Please fill in [survey](https://forms.office.com/Pages/ResponsePage.aspx?id=unI2RwfNcUOirniLTGGEDmMCeqOOjBtIuObM18vXqrtUOFM1VFFNOE5OTzFWVlNaT1NDTzVNWlZOUy4u) about this lesson to help us to improve the course.

 #### Homework (~20 min) [6b]
 ##### Implement changes and commit into your forked repository